c-guntur/java-handles-kata/README.md

 ## <a name="TakeAway"></a>Take Away

-The key take-away for an attendee of this presentation and kata is a solid understanding of the simpler and more common usages of Core Reflection API and Unsafe API alongside the newer Handles API both in similarity and in certain cases, how they differ.
+The key take-away from this kata is a solid understanding of the simpler and more common usages of Core Reflection API and Unsafe API alongside the newer Handles API both in similarity and in certain cases, how they differ.